3-connected Reduction for Regular Graph Covers: Definitions and Preliminaries

-Such an action is the group of all automorphisms of $G$, denoted by $\Aut(G)$.
-Each element $\pi \in \Aut(G)$ acts on $G$, permutes its vertices, edges and half-edges while it preserves edges and incidences between the half-edges and the vertices.
+\heading{Automorphism Groups.} For a graph $G$, an \emph{automorphism} $\pi$ is a homomorphism $G \to G$ such that the mappings $\pi_d$, $\pi_v$, and $\pi_e$ are bijective.
+The group of all automorphisms of a graph $G$ will be denoted by $\Aut(G)$.
+Each element $\pi \in \Aut(G)$ permutes the vertices, edges and darts such that the edges and the incidences between the darts and the vertices are preserved.

-The \emph{orbit} $[v]$ of a vertex $v \in \bV(G)$ is the set of all vertices $\{\pi(v) \mid \pi \in \Psi\}$, and the orbit $[e]$ of an edge $e \in \bE(G)$ is defined similarly as $\{\pi(e) \mid \pi \in \Psi\}$.
-The \emph{stabilizer} of $x$ is the subgroup of all automorphisms which fix $x$.
-An action is called \emph{semiregular} if it has no non-trivial (i.e., non-identity) stabilizers of half-edges and vertices.
-Further, we require the stabilizer of an edge in a semiregular action to be trivial, unless it is a halvable edge, when it may contain an involution transposing the two half-edges.
+For $x \in \bV(G) \cup \bE(G) \cup \bD(G)$, the \emph{orbit} $[x]$ in the action of $\Psi \le \Aut(G)$ is the set $\{\pi(x) \mid \pi \in \Psi\}$, and $[x]$ is called a vertex-, an edge-, or a dart-orbit if $x$ is a vertex, an edge, or a dart, respectively.
+The \emph{stabilizer} of $x \in \bV(G) \cup \bE(G) \cup \bD(G)$ in the action of $\Psi \le \Aut(G)$ is the subgroup $\{\pi \mid \pi(x) = x\}$, and again, it is called a vertex-, an edge-, or a dart-stabilizer if $x$ is a vertex, an edge, or a dart, respectively.
+An action of $\Psi\leq \Aut(G)$ is called \emph{semiregular} if it has no non-trivial (i.e., non-identity) dart- and vertex-stabilizers.
+By definition, an edge-stabilizer in semiregular action is either trivial or isomorphic to $\gC_2$.
+We require an edge-stabilizer in a semiregular action to be trivial, unless it is a halvable edge, when the action may contain an involution transposing the two darts.
 We say that a group is \emph{semiregular} if its action is semiregular.
 Through the paper, the letter $\Gamma$ is reserved for semiregular subgroups of $\Aut(G)$.
 We say that $\pi \in \Aut(G)$ is semiregular if the subgroup $\left<\pi\right>$ is semiregular.
-(Note that this is equivalent to the fact that $\pi$ has all cycles of the same length.)
+(Note that this is equivalent to the fact that $\pi$ has all its cycles of the same length.)